vishaltak/gitlab-workspaces-proxy/README.md

       --key="./workspaces.localdev.me+1-key.pem"
     ```

-1. Create configuration secret for the proxy and deploy the helm chart
+1. Create configuration secret for the proxy and deploy the helm chart. (**Ensure that you're using helm version v3.11.0 and above**)

     ```sh
     export CLIENT_ID="your_application_id"